 Why is it Important to Attend InfoComm?

-When Control Concepts started in March of 1997, one the first priorities was to become an ICIA member (then InfoComm, now AVIXA) and head to LA in June for InfoComm.
+When Control Concepts started in March of 1997, one of the first priorities was to become an ICIA member (then InfoComm, now AVIXA) and head to LA in June for InfoComm.
 Since that initial event, there has been no looking back.
-InfoComm has been a staple on our company calendar.
-Including a day visit in Philadelphia in 2018, this year’s event marks my 24 consecutive InfoComm trade show.
+InfoComm has been a staple on our company calendar, this year’s event marks my 27 consecutive InfoComm trade show.

-With the rise of the internet and ease of video communications, much debate has been raised about the need to attend trade shows.
+With the ease of video communications and the lingering concerns over exposure to COVID, much debate has been raised about the need to attend trade shows.
 Specifically, the justification of expense in time, lost revenue, and out-of-pocket dollars along with the uncertainty of return on investment (ROI), leaves many contemplating the need to attend year after year.
 Attending InfoComm, like most other things in life, requires discipline and a responsible mindset of owning your own experience.
-It is easy to be a victim and feel that the investment in attending a trade show like InfoComm is unwarranted and thus not make the effort.
-However, with the proper focus, commitment, and goal setting paired with significant advanced planning and post-show follow up, success is inevitable.
-(Stay tuned for details on my InfoComm strategy in the next post.)
+It is easy to be a victim and feel that the investment in attending a trade show like InfoComm is unwarranted and thus does not make the effort.
+However, with the proper focus, commitment, and goal setting paired with significant advanced planning and post-show follow-up, success is inevitable.

 On the topic of ROI, InfoComm and other major trade shows represent the opportunity to accomplish more relationship building, learning, and industry insight in a week than can be done in months at a desk or in a local area with a lot less effort.

 Why is attendance at InfoComm so important?